cheuklau/neighborhood_app/README.md

 ## Running the Neighborhood App

 To run the neighborhood app, simply open `index.html` into a web browser (note: only tested on Google Chrome).

-## Credits

-This project is generated as part of Udacity's full-stack web development program.